30 Things to Do in Pacific Beach San Diego

 JRDN Restaurant is a beachfront, indoor/outdoor restaurant located along the beach boardwalk in Tower23 Hotel.
 You’ll find California cuisine with Japanese and Baja influences.

 Complement your meal with sake, Japanese beers, or craft cocktails.
-JRDN is family-friendly and open for breakfast, lunch, and dinner.
+JRDN is family-friendly and open daily for lunch and dinner, and on weekends for brunch.

 10. Eat the Best Breakfast in Pacific Beach